gr33ndata/irlib/README.rst

 * Calculate the frequencies for terms, using freq_levels(), it takes a pruning threshild and returns two lists:

     1. prune_map: list of 0's and 1's, a 0 means remove this term, and 1 means keep it.
-In same order as vocabulary()
+In same order as list returned by vocabulary()
     2. freq_map: This is the acutua frequencies each term.
-In same order as vocabulary()
+In same order as list returned by vocabulary()

 * Here is an example::